dymmond/asyncz/README.md

 If you need custom logger creation, pass your own `loggers_class` to the scheduler.
 That class only needs to implement the same dictionary-like contract used by `ClassicLogging`.

 The dashboard also ships with a log capture layer for the `asyncz` logger namespace.
 It can filter by task id, run id, level, and message text.
-Run-history entries write lifecycle log records so operators can open a specific run and inspect the logs attached to that run.
+Run history entries write lifecycle log records so operators can open a specific run and inspect the logs attached to that run.

 ## ASGI integration